Tray Walker: Professional career

-Walker was selected in the 4th round of the 2015 NFL Draft by the Baltimore Ravens making him the highest draft selection from Texas Southern since Joe Burch in 1994.
+Walker was selected in the fourth round of the 2015 NFL draft by the Baltimore Ravens with the 136th overall pick, making him the highest draft selection from Texas Southern since Joe Burch in 1994.
 In his only professional season, Walker played in eight games, with his primary contributions going toward special teams for the Ravens, including two tackles.

 Death

 On the evening of March 17, 2016, Walker was riding a dirt bike on the street and was fatally injured when he collided with a Ford Escape at an intersection in Liberty City, Florida.
 He was transported to Jackson Memorial Hospital in Miami, Florida, in critical condition after sustaining serious head injuries and spending much of the night in surgery.
 He died the following day from his injuries.
 According to reports Walker was riding at night without a helmet, had no headlights on, and was wearing dark clothing.

-Walker's funeral was held on March 26, 2016, in Miami, Florida.
+Walker's funeral was held on March 26, 2016, in Miami.